BLCM/wlmods/Apocalyptech/README.md

 ## Loot Changes

+- **Customization Drop Rate** - A set of mods to change the drop rates for customizations, from none at all, to much more than usual.
 - **Early Bloomer**- Unlock all weapon types, elements, manufacturers, enchantments, etc, from the very beginning of the game.
 - **Expanded Legendary Pools** - Adds all legendary/unique items to the world drop pools.